fengyibo/webtracemonitor/README.md

 Data is displayed with the means of the underlying [SlickGrid] and kept entirely in memory of the web browser until cleared.
 This enables quick filtering by machine or trace level.
 The usage of virtual Scrolling ensures, that web trace monitor can even deal with hundreds of thousands of trace messages.

-The tool is targeted to gain insight into the process flow of complex distributed systems, like a Windows Azure application consisting of multiple roles, during development and testing.
+The main purpose of the Web Trace Monitor tool is to serve as a public hub for traces from _all_ machines and devices and by displaying them in real-time, providing insight into the flow of a distributed system during development and testing.
+One example would be a Windows Azure Cloud Service  consisting of multiple roles.

 See a [Demo].